 Before I changed my diet, I would enjoy this classic Lebanese recipe with meat, mostly cubed beef or lamb, sometimes with ground beef.
 This was added by browning off the meat in olive oil as step one, then continuing on as per this recipe.

 If you are varying this recipe, you may need to adjust the cooking time to suit.

 Peas cook very quickly, hence why they are added at the end so they don’t turn into mush.

 Cut carrots as evenly as possible, to help with even cooking and for aesthetics.

-Tomato base can be watered down if needed or thickened up by using less stock.
+Tomato base can be watered down if needed, by adding cups of water, or thickened up by using less stock.

 As this Lebanese peas and carrots stew cooks through, it will get thicker.
 It will also thicken further when cooled.

-For extra heat - add extra black pepper or a pinch of chilli sprinkles
+For extra heat - add extra black pepper or a pinch of chili flakes.

 This bazella is great as a leftover.
 Store in an airtight container in the fridge for up to 5 days once it has cooled down to room temperature.
 Reheat required portions as needed.